Comparative Causal Mediation and Relaxing the Assumption of No Mediator-Outcome Confounding: An Application to International Law and Audience Costs: Comparative Causal Mediation (CCM) Estimands

 \section{Comparative Causal Mediation (CCM) Estimands}

-As described above, much is to be gained from both a theoretical and practical policy standpoint from evaluating the differences in causal anatomy between treatments.
-This section introduces a set of comparative causal mediation estimands that allow for such an evaluation.
+As a frame of reference, consider the single-treatment experimental setting.
 Let $T$ denote a binary treatment variable, $Y$ an outcome variable, and $M$ an intermediary variable that is affected by $T$ and that affects $Y$.
 Causal mediation effects refer to the average effect of $T$ on $Y$ transmitted via the mediator $M$.
 This is often termed the natural indirect effect or, in the potential outcomes approach, the average causal mediation effect (ACME).
-To provide a more formal definition, let $Y(t,m)$ denote the potential outcome for $Y$ given that the treatment $T$ and the mediator $M$ equal $t$ and $m$ respectively, and let $M(t)$ denote the potential value for $M$ given that $T$ equals $t$.
-Following the potential outcomes approach to causal mediation analysis presented by \cite{imaikeeleyamamoto2010}, the ACME for a single binary treatment is defined formally as $\kappa(t) = E[Y(t,M(1)) - Y(t, M(0))]$.
+Following the potential outcomes approach to causal mediation analysis presented by \cite{imaikeeletingley2010, imaikeeleyamamoto2010}, let $Y(t,m)$ denote the potential outcome for $Y$ given that the treatment $T$ and the mediator $M$ equal $t$ and $m$ respectively, and let $M(t)$ denote the potential value for $M$ given that $T$ equals $t$.
+The ACME is defined formally as $\kappa(t) = E[Y(t,M(1)) - Y(t, M(0))]$.
 Note that the ACME is a function of $t$, though in the case of no interaction between the treatment and mediator, the value of the ACME is the same for $t=0,1$.

-This study deals with a context in which there are multiple treatments and the researcher is interested in comparing the extent to which those different treatments transmit their effects via a common mediator.
+This study deals with a context in which there are multiple related treatments and the researcher is interested in comparing the extent to which those different treatments transmit their effects via a common mediator.
 For simplicity and conceptual clarity, consider a three-level experimental design that involves a true control condition and two different mutually exclusive treatments.
 The two treatments may be qualitatively different or one may be a scaled up version of the other.
 Furthermore, there is a single mediator of interest.
-It may be the case that multiple mediators have been measured in the experiment, but the estimands of interest will be applied within the context of a single mediator at a time.\footnote{It is worth explicitly noting that the method presented in this study does not apply to comparing the effects of a single treatment transmitted via different mediators.
-In contrast to the method presented in this study, trying to compare the effects transmitted via multiple mediators would compound the threat to internal validity, as the problem of confounding is likely to affect different mediators to different extents and in ways that cannot be measured or tested.
-As a separate issue, there is also a possibility of causal connections between the mediators, further threatening clean identification and obscuring what is even being measured or estimated.
-Guidance on how to handle these issues, which are not covered in this study, can be found in \cite{imaiyamamoto2013} and \cite{danieletal2015}.}
+It may be the case that multiple mediators have been measured in the experiment, but the estimands of interest will be applied within the context of a single mediator at a time.